tigrensolutions/Magento-2-Store-Locator-Extension/README.md

 # Magento 2 Store Locator Extension

 <div class="list-features" style="text-align: justify;">Managing a chain of stores is always a headache problem for the store owners.
 Also, it is more difficult to administer both online and physical stores at the same time.
-In order to build a strong bond between them and take advantage of this connection to provide customers more convenience, let's try our great extension – <strong>Magento 2 Store Locator</strong>.</div>
+In order to build a strong bond between them and take advantage of this connection to provide customers more convenience, let's try our great extension – <strong><a href="https://www.tigren.com/magento-2-extensions" rel="nofollow">Magento 2 Store Locaator</a></strong>.</div>
 <div class="list-features" style="text-align: justify;">
 <div class="feature-des">